-The retina is a thin layer of tissue which lines the inside of the eye.
-Like the film in a camera, the retina senses the light which enters the eye, and translates the images into electrical signals which are then telegraphed to the brain (via the optic nerve).
+The retina is a thin layer of tissue that lines the inside of the eye.
+Like the film in a camera, the retina senses the light which enters the eye and translates the images into electrical signals which are then telegraphed to the brain (via the optic nerve).

 The Macula is about the size of the capital letter "O" on this page.